setterwars/Obsidian_sync/Distributed and network programming/Lecture 1.md

 Example of Distributed Systems: Google, Facebook, Skype, BitTorrent, sensor network, Robot Swarms.
 #### Why make a  system distributed?
 For better scalability, reliability, performance, to solve bigger problems.

-Trouble in DS:
+### Trouble in DS:
 - Communications may fail.
 - Nodes crash.
 - Nondeterministic behaviors.
 - Fault tolerance is hard but essential.

-Scalability of DS:
+### Scalability of DS:
 - Number of users/clients
 - Geographic area
 - Power/resource use

-Performance of DS
+### Performance of DS
  - Performance = useful work vs time/resources
  - Focus in Low latency and high throughput

-Chaching vs Replication:
+### Chaching vs Replication:
-Replication = multiple data copies for fault tolerance Chaching = tempora
+Replication = multiple data copies for fault tolerance Chaching = temporary copies near the users for performance

+### Characteristics of DS
+- Concurrency of components for shared resources
+- Lack of global clock
+- Units may fail independently